lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Compute-\*

-This class of functions is used by the decompressor to compute the compressed field value based on received information.
+Thes classes of functions are used by the decompressor to compute the compressed field value based on received information.
 Compressed fields are elided during compression and reconstructed during decompression.

 * compute-length: compute the length assigned to this field.
 For instance, regarding